 1844 Election Results Polk VS Clay

-The election of 1840 had been fought over the economy.
-The election of 1844 was fought over American expansion.
+The primary issue in the 1840 election was the economy.
+By 1844 the most important question facing voters was the future of American expansionism.
 The question of the annexation of Texas had become a political issue.
-However, both the expected Democratic nominee, former President Van Buren, and the expected Whig nominee Clay, agreed not to make Texas an issue in the campaign.
+However, both the expected Democratic nominee, former President Van Buren, and the expected Whig nominee Clay, agreed not to make Texas a point in the campaign.

 The Democratic party endorsed a platform that called for the annexation of Texas and the reoccupation of Oregon.
 It also stood against federal improvement and the resurrection of the Bank of the United States.
 The Whigs nominated Henry Clay, unanimously.

-Clay was the early front runner, and expected to have an easy victory.
+Clay was the early front runner and expected to have a comfortable victory.
 His opposition to the annexation of Texas lost him support in the South.
 The fact he was a slave owner lost him support in the North.
 A third party abolitionist candidate named James Birney siphoned off enough support in the North to deny Clay a win in New York, which would have guaranteed his election victory.
-This election was very personal, with newspaper attacks calling Polk “a coward” and Clay a “drunkard”.
+This election was very personal, with newspaper attacks calling Polk "a coward" and Clay a "drunkard."
 James Polk won the election.